|Frequently Asked Questions:

 Please visit the Flower Hill website at: www.flowerhill.org and select the "FH Board" tab and select "Billing Process and Budgets"

-The rules for snow clearing Single- family detached residences are fairly simple: Walks in front of or on the side of such properties must be cleared by the owner.
+Snow clearing Single- family detached residences are fairly simple: Walks in front of or on the side of such properties must be cleared by the owner.
 Owners who do not clear these walks are subject to citation by Montgomery County.
 Properties in Strawberry Knoll and Flower Hill North are responsible to clearing the sidewalks that border Strawberry Knoll Road and Centerway Road.
 Some connector walks in the single family detached neighborhoods will be cleared by the FHCC.

-The rules for snow removal in the Townhouse communities are somewhat more complicated.
+Snow removal in the Townhouse communities are somewhat more complicated.
 Each townhome owner is responsible for clearing the sidewalk in front of and on the side of their unit.

 The only community where the lines are quite clear is Southridge.
 At Southridge, the individual property owners own the walkways.
 The FHCC will clear connectors between townhouse groupings and entry area walkways that lead to public streets.

 The condominiums are responsible for all of their walkways.
 FHCC will clear the extensive walkway along Snouffer School Road and Emory Grove Road, and portions of the walkway along Strawberry Knoll Road and Centerway Road.
 Asphalt paths that intersect the common grounds and lead to recreational areas will not be cleared with the exception of the walks that lead to schools.
 Please feel free to call the FHCC office at 301-208-1314 with any questions.
-To register a complaint with Montgomery County, call 240-777-0311.

 There are three Montgomery County owned public parks in Flower Hill.
 To obtain a permit to use the fields, please visit the County’s website at: http://www.mc-mncppc.org/permits.
 For more information or to report a problem at the County owned parks, please contact at 240-777-2706.
 To report routine maintenance issues such as trash dumping, broken equipment, grass cutting, etc., please call 301-670-8080.
 Park Police Emergency Number: 301-949-3010